-- The language specification defines the syntax and semantics of Ballerina programming language.
-Ballerina compiler is a software program that validates the Ballerina source code and translates it to an executable program.
-There exist a production-ready official compiler called jBallerina.
-We also have a plan to do a native compiler called nBallerina.
+The Ballerina compiler is a software program, which validates the Ballerina source code and translates it to an executable program.
+Ballerina has a stable and production-ready official compiler called jBallerina, which targets the JVM.

-Ballerina distribution is a term that we use to refer to jBallerina and nBallerina compilers.
+Ballerina distribution is a term, which refers to these jBallerina and nBallerina compilers.

-Ballerina distribution releases strictly follow SemVer with major.minor.patch version numbers.
+Currently, the 1.x channel of the Ballerina distribution releases strictly follows SemVer with

-This channel gives you access to the patch releases of Ballerina distributions that contain bug fixes and fixes for critical stability and security related issues.
-These releases are strictly time-bound and happen every two weeks.
+Patch releases of Ballerina distributions contain bug fixes and fixes for critical stability and security related issues.
 Occasionally, you would see on-demand patch releases as well.